 - Font style: Think about how the font style will contrast with the style of the background.
 Do you want an outline around the text to add contrast?
 Is the font you're using readable?

-Step 4: Stylize
+Step 4: Stylize your lyric video

 After you finish adding the lyrics, you have all of the basic elements for a good lyric video.
 Watch your video preview through to see if you want to add any other style elements.

 In my example, I made a lyric video out of Luke Bryant's Knocking Boots.
 I used his official "Knocking Boots" music video as the background with some small modifications.
-Then, I searched for "Luke Bryan PNG," added in pictures of him, and used Timeline to make the pictures appear and disappear during certain parts of the song.
+Then, I searched for "Luke Bryan PNG," added in pictures of him, and used timeline to make the pictures appear and disappear during certain parts of the song.

-Step 5: Publish and Share
+Step 5: Export and share

 After your video is processed, the text of the lyrics will be embedded directly in the video.
 You can share the Kapwing URL with your friends so that they can watch and experience the video with you.
 Or, you can download the video to publish it to social media or share the file with your friends.

-Kapwing doesn’t have any text transitions yet, but we’re working on adding text animations to the Subtitle editor!
 If you’re a lyric video creator and have ideas about how we can improve our tools to make your life easier, please reach out over email or Twitter.